MegaMango64/PixGen/README.txt

 					- The colored circle next to this button and the circle at the upper right will show this state.
 					- The functionality of it being OFF(red) allows users to create complex shapes by chaining the modes available in this program together.
+				- Undo
+					- Clicking on this will undo a pixel calculation.
+					- When the text is dark it can be pressed.
+When light it cannot be pressed.
+				- Help
+					- Clicking on this will open a pop-up that has the mapping of the function keys and the website for further updates.
 		- Plans
 			- Denoted by a mallet, left clicking on this symbol will display the recording mode and playback mode.
 			- In order to use Plans, Auto Clear must be disabled.
 The buttons will remain grayed out until changed.